Asthma FAQs (cont.)

 Who Gets Asthma?

-Asthma affects 17.3 million people in the United States (more than 6% of the United States population) and 130 million people worldwide.
+Asthma affects millions of people worldwide.
 The number of people affected is eight to 10 times higher in industrialized countries than in developing ones.

 More than twice as many boys than girls have asthma, although boys are more likely to experience a decrease in symptoms as they reach adolescence.
 In adult-onset asthma, the number is reversed.
 Twice as many women than men visit the emergency department and are admitted to the hospital with asthma.